Sbrussee/GenePredMissData/README.md

 ## Specifiable parameters in the framework
 The user is able to specify the following options as arguments in the command line interface of the framework:
-* -p or --predictor
+* -p or --predictor (Predictor script to use, default: blast)
-* -e or --evaluator
+* -e or --evaluator (Evaluator metric to use, default: f-score)
-* -l or --plotter
+* -l or --plotter (Type of plotter to use, default: line)
-* -s or --stepsize
+* -s or --stepsize (Missing data fraction step-size to use, default: 5)
-* -E or --evidence
+* -E or --evidence (Annotation evidence codes to use, default: tuple of all, these need to be comma-seperated)
-* -t or --traindata
+* -t or --traindata (Training data to use, must be specified)
-* -g or --testgaf
+* -g or --testgaf (Test annotation to use, must be specified)
-* -d or --domains
+* -d or --domains (Annotation domains to use, default: tuple of all, these need to be comma-seperated)
-* -r or --repeats
+* -r or --repeats (Amount of repeats for each missing data fraction, default: 1)
-* -n or --threads
+* -n or --threads (Amount of threads to use, default: all threads available)
-* -f or --nogofix
+* -f or --nogofix (Whether to not add parent GO-terms to the annotation, default: False)
-* -a or --predargs
+* -a or --predargs (Extra arguments to give to the Predictor, these need to be comma-seperated)
-* -P or --plst
+* -P or --plst (The amount of PLST-dimensions to use, when using -1, PLST is disabled, default: -1)
-* -h or --plotheader
+* -A or --argfile (A config file to give to the framework, default: None)
-* -a or --argfile
+* -h or --plotheader (A title for the prediction performance plot, default: Plot Title)
-* -c or --color
+* -c or --color (Color for the line in the performance plot, default: tuple of all)
-* -L or --linetype
+* -L or --linetype (Linetype to use in the performance plot, default: tuple of all)
-* -h or --help
+* -h or --help (Display help)

 ### Example of using different parameters